TristanNguyen2311/Manufacturing-Sale-Performance-Analysis-SQL-in-BigQuery/README.md

     EXTRACT(YEAR FROM detail.ModifiedDate) as yr
     ,header.TerritoryID
     ,sum(detail.OrderQty) as order_cnt
-  FROM `adventureworks2019.Sales.SalesOrderDetail` detail
-  LEFT JOIN `adventureworks2019.Sales.SalesOrderHeader` header
+  FROM `adventureworks2019.Sales.SalesOrderDetail` as detail LEFT JOIN `adventureworks2019.Sales.SalesOrderHeader` as header
     ON detail.SalesOrderID = header.SalesOrderID
   GROUP BY yr, header.TerritoryID
 )